Robert Bauer (linguist)

 Robert Stuart Bauer (name in 包睿舜 (Baau1 Jeoi6seon3), born 1946) is the honorary linguistics professor at the University of Hong Kong and formerly professor of Chinese linguistics at the Hong Kong Polytechnic University.
-He began his study of Cantonese in Taiwan from the United States in 1974 while he learning Mandarin, then he continued his studies as an exchange student at the Chinese University of Hong Kong in 1970s.
+He began his study of Cantonese in Taiwan from the United States in 1974 while he was learning Mandarin, then he continued his studies as an exchange student at the Chinese University of Hong Kong in 1970s.
 Bauer later received his Ph.D. degree in linguistics from the University of California, Berkeley in 1982 and has taught linguistics at universities in Australia, China, Hong Kong, Japan, Taiwan, and Thailand.
-In 1997, he relocated to Hong Kong permanently, just before the city’s handover from British to Chinese sovereignty.
+In 1997, he relocated to Hong Kong permanently, just before the city's handover from British to Chinese sovereignty.